siddhartha-komodo/slate/source/includes/_019-asset-chain-parameters.md

 ## ac_pubkey

-The `-ac_pubkey` parameter designates a public address for receiving payments from the network.
+The `ac_pubkey` parameter designates a public address for receiving payments from the network.
 These payments can come in the genesis block, in all blocks mined thereafter, and from every transaction on the network.

-It is used in combination with [`-ac_perc`](#ac_perc), which sets the amount that is sent to the address.
+It is used in combination with [`ac_perc`](#ac_perc), which sets the amount that is sent to the address.
 If `ac_perc` is not set, the only effect of `ac_pubkey` is to have the genesis block be mined to the `pubkey` specified.

-If `-ac_pubkey` is set, but `-ac_perc` is not, this simply means the genesis block will be mined to the set `pubkey`'s address, and no blocks or transactions thereafter will mine payments to the `pubkey`.
+If `ac_pubkey` is set, but `ac_perc` is not, this simply means the genesis block will be mined to the set `pubkey`'s address, and no blocks or transactions thereafter will mine payments to the `pubkey`.

 `pubkey` must be set to a 33 byte hex string.
 You can get the pubkey of an address by using the [`validateaddress`](#validateaddress) command in `komodod`, and searching for the returned `pubkey` property.
 The address must be imported to the wallet before using `validateaddress`.